-Sun is the #1 beauty burglar.
-We all know that by now, but you may not know that the sun is responsible for as much as 90% of skin aging.
-Over-exposure to the sun can cause premature skin aging, and it can cause skin cancer.
+Sunshine, though lovely as it is, is the #1 beauty burglar.
+Most people are aware that sun exposure can cause damage to our skin since it usually only takes one bar sunburn to learn.
+What you may not know is that the sun is responsible for as much as 90% of skin aging.
+Over-exposure to the sun can cause premature skin aging and, much more seriously, it can cause skin cancer.
 How does that happen?

 What is Photoaging?

-As we grow older, the look and texture of our skin changes gradually.
-Repeated exposure to ultraviolet radiation speeds that process (sometimes dramatically).
+As we grow older, the appearance and texture of our skin changes gradually.
+Repeated exposure to ultraviolet radiation quickens that process, sometimes dramatically.
 It can permanently damage the surface and underlying skin layers.
-The sun is the most common source of UV radiation, so we usually see the signs on our face and lips, neck and the backs of our hands.
+The sun is the most common source of UV radiation, so we usually see the signs where the most exposure occurs - on our face, lips, neck, and the backs of our hands.
 But photoaging can affect any part of the body exposed to UV light.

-- UVB rays penetrate the outer layer of your skin.
-That damages skin cells, and over time that damage becomes visible.
+- UVB rays penetrate and damage the outer layer of your skin and over time that damage becomes visible.
 UVB rays can cause pre-cancers and skin cancers.

 - UVA rays penetrate deeper, so they can also damage the elastin and collagen that normally keep your skin supple.
 Sometimes blood vessels are also damaged.

-Photoaging is preventable.
+The good new is, photoaging is preventable.
 All you have to do is protect exposed skin from the sun.
-You can do that in several ways, but using sun screen is the most effective.
-Use it always – every time you go outdoors.
-It will work best if you:
+You can do that in several ways, but using sunscreen is the most effective.
+Here are some sunscreen tips:

-- Apply it liberally – experts recommend using about 1 oz. (about 2 tablespoons) for each application.
+- Apply sunscreen liberally – experts recommend using about 1 oz. (about 2 tablespoons) for each application.

-- Apply it about 20 minutes before you go outside.
+- Apply sunscreen about 20 minutes before you go outside.

 - Re-apply sun screen every two hours.